 The Syrian crisis has become so overwhelming, and funds so overstretched, that aid agencies are having to choose which people get help and which are left to fend for themselves.
 It’s a problem no refugee should have to face, and a choice no aid worker should have to make.
-We need your support more than ever before to keep hunger and disease at bay and keep hope alive.
+With 9.3 million people affected, we need your support more than ever before to keep hunger and disease at bay and keep hope alive.

 Islamic Relief’s Syria appeal response

 Islamic Relief provided assistance to 2.1 million Syrians so far.
 1.4 million of those are inside Syria itself, in areas including Aleppo, Idlib and Homs; the remainder are refugees in Iraq, Jordan and Lebanon.
 Our 2013 aid programme included:

 - Providing 73 ambulances and mobile health clinics